erizov/Professor/semester_1/lecture_02_efficient_sorting/quick_sort/README.md

 ### Short Description

-A divide-and-conquer sorting algorithm that partitions an array around a pivot element, recursively sorting subarrays.
+A divide-and-conquer sorting algorithm that partitions an array around a pivot element, then recursively sorts the subarrays.
+Solves the problem of efficiently sorting large datasets.
+Example: Sorting product prices [29.99, 15.50, 45.00, 12.99] → [12.99, 15.50, 29.99, 45.00].
+Works by selecting a pivot, partitioning elements smaller/larger than pivot, then recursively sorting partitions.

 **Key Characteristics:**
 - **Time Complexity**: Varies